vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 This will help UI and tests stay stable as more formats are ported.

-### 24.6 Replace and then test Akao materialization
+### 24.6 Finish Akao symbolic binding

-Add durable symbolic sample bindings, make collection rebuilding independent of `SourceStore`, and test that repeated rebuilds are pure and diagnostics do not accumulate.
+Add durable symbolic sample bindings so export preparation no longer re-reads sequence and sample structures.
+Collection rebuilding is already independent of `SourceStore`.

 ### 24.7 Migration roadmap and invariants

 The remaining order is intentional:

-1. add neutral control transitions for fades/slides;
-2. migrate Akao SNES to compiler-cursor commands, replacing its dialect matrix, byte rewriting, tempo scraping, format-specific analysis, and tick motion;
-3. add symbolic Akao articulation/sample binding and remove materialization source reads;
+1. add symbolic Akao articulation/sample binding and remove preparation source reads;
-4. migrate the remaining layouts/synth parsers to `RecordReader` and shared platform primitives;
+2. migrate remaining layouts and synth parsers to `RecordReader` and shared platform primitives;
-5. remove all `canScan`, old cursor-dialect, byte-pool, and materialization adapters;
-6. migrate each format to one `FormatDefinition`, then remove direct access to the two raw registries.
+3. remove the remaining `canScan` recognition adapters;
+4. standardize source annotation naming and roles.

 Architectural acceptance criteria: